How we set ourselves up for rigidity and frustration

 We know that’s a bold statement.
 We explore below parts of our rigidity recipe we have been unlearning.

 We also want to invite you to unlearn with us.
-In October, we will host a two part series called Thriving Through Chaos that goes in depth on these topics.
+In November, we will host a two-part series called Thriving in Uncertainty that goes in-depth on these topics.
 Together, we will explore a framework for sustaining our leadership in times of change, uncertainty, and overwhelm.
 We’d love to have you join us.

 A Foolproof Recipe for Being Devastated by Change